JBVfly/02-AccountsIQ-POS-integration/ButtonHandler.md

-Handle the various buttons on the main CSV import screen
+Handle the various buttons on the main CSV import screen.

 ``` C#